The vegan and environmental city sued by McDonald’s | World

 “We agree that the best packaging is the one that is not produced first.
 But the special local paths of individual cities or communities impede a nationally successful and implementable concept,” said a company spokesperson, as the company tests for a proprietary reusable packaging system.

-The case was heard in March, and McDonald’s was victorious – but appeals can be made.
+The case was tried in March, and McDonald’s was victorious – but appeals.

 It is not, however, the first time that McDonald’s has shown itself to be an obstacle to this type of movement.
 The packaging tax was proposed in the German city of Kassel in the 1990s, but a lawsuit by McDonald’s overturned the attempt.